Shryne/StructuredCollections/Readme.md

 6) I should take care about my IDE settings.
 It would've helped me, if i didn't need to copy my license comments to everywhere.
 7) I should read some books about tests or look inside of github for some examples, because I feel like there is a lot duplication around it.
 It may be also that it just looks like duplication, but is infact non related.
 8) I should look for the matchers.
 Hopefully they give me more information if a tests fails.
 Just using asserts isn't always fun.
+9) At the beginning I often thought that I couldn't do certain things, because it would cost to much performance.
+This hindered me enormously.
+Later when I started to ignore that and thought more about just doing it the design, I got better and noticed, how certain decisions were even better than I expected.
+10) Generally it helps a lot creating really small classes.
+Making them bigger afterwards is easy and that's something that happens anyway in most software projects, but keeping them small is difficult.
+If they are actually small, testing, locality, decoration and the whole design will get much better.